KrAtulHub/KrAtulHub/README.md

 # 👋 Hi there, I'm Atul Kr Prasad

-## 🚀 Data Scientist

-I'm a passionate **Data Scientist** from India, driven by the desire to extract insights from complex data and build impactful solutions.
+I'm a passionate $\Large\color{DeepSkyBlue}{\text{Data Scientist}}$ from India, driven by the desire to extract insights from complex data and build impactful solutions.
 Let's connect and build something great!

 ---